michaeljsteel/NumBAT/docs/source/install.rst

 The following steps use package syntax for Ubuntu/Debian systems.
 For other Linux flavours, you may need to use different package manager syntax and/or slightly different package names.

-The code depends critically on matrix-vector operations provided by Lapack and Blas libraries.
-We strongly recommend using an optimised library such as the Intel OneAPI library (for Intel CPUs) or the AMD Optimizing CPU Libraries (AOCL) for AMD CPUs.
-The steps below demonstrate the Intel OneAPI approach.

 Required libraries
 --------------------------